Allergy testing accurately identifies the food triggers in eosinophilic esophagitis (EoE).

 False: Eosinophilic (ee-uh-sin-uh-fil-ik) esophagitis (EoE) is an allergic condition that causes inflammation of the esophagus.
 The esophagus is the tube that sends food from the throat to the stomach.

-However, the results of allergy testing alone do not always accurately identify the food triggers in EoE.
+Research suggests that the leading cause of EoE is a local allergy or a sensitivity to particular proteins found in foods.
+Previously, allergy skin tests and patch tests were used try and identify food triggers in EoE.
+Because EoE is not caused by the allergic antibody IgE, and it is not a systemic allergy, these tests are not accurate.
 Skin prick testing predicted 13% of causative foods in adults and children and combination prick and patch testing predicted 44% of causative foods in children.
 Food patch testing has not been standardized or validated in EoE.
-However, positive food patch tests do occur in 30 to 95% of children and adults with EoE.

 Spergel JM, Brown-Whitehorn TF, Cianferoni A, Shuker M, Wang ML, Verma R, et al. Identification of causative foods in children with eosinophilic esophagitis treated with an elimination diet.
 The Journal of Allergy and Clinical Immunology.
 2012 Aug;130(2):461-7 e5.
 PubMed PMID: 22743304.
 Epub 2012/06/30. eng.
 2012.